boldbi/samples/Scenario Based Samples/Save-and-SaveAs-Filter-View/README.md

 ## How to create own filter view dashboard in Javascript embedding

-In Javascript-based embedding, there are methods for saving, modifying, updating, retrieving and deleting filter views actions.
-With the help of those method, design your dashboard and bind action to your UI.
+In Javascript-based embedding, we have support to add, update, retrieve and delete action on views.
+With the help of provided API's, we can design your dashboard and bind action to your UI.
 So, this section explains how to create your dashboard with filter views with the necessary steps to use in your dashboard embedding.

 >**NOTE**: Please refer the [link](https://help.boldbi.com/managing-resources/manage-dashboards/manage-dashboard-views/) for know more about the Dashboard Views.